-How 150 freelance linguists help us train tens of thousands of language professionals Posted by Transparent Language on Feb 26, 2019 in CL-150, Company News, Product Announcements
+How 150 freelance linguists help us train tens of thousands of language professionals Posted by Transparent Language on Feb 26, 2019 in Company News

 We talk a lot about how technology is transforming the way we teach and learn language.
 But we don’t talk enough about the transformation in how we create language learning content—and the team that helps us do it.

 The content challenge is different for professionals

 In contrast to many language learning companies, we primarily support government and professional language training programs.
 As one might expect, the content is very different than for casual learners.

 Not only do we need highly skilled, reliable content creators, we need experts in less common language with exceptional knowledge of less common topics and terminology.
 It’s not about ordering in a French restaurant.
 Our team is typically supporting courses and creating lessons on cybersecurity in Russian, public affairs outreach in Korean, or even more specific topics in more obscure languages.